 Insider threats are particularly dangerous because they can go undetected for months or even years.
 When someone already has access to confidential information, it’s almost impossible to distinguish whether they are engaging with it maliciously.
 Additionally, an unsuspecting employee leaking data might not even realize that they are doing so until it’s too late.

 Consider the following steps to reduce your law firm’s chances of being a victim to an insider threat:

 - Limit and monitor access to sensitive data: Not every staff member needs access to every part of the system and data — they only need access to what they need to operate on the daily basis.
 Additionally, employ a solution that will allow monitoring of access to sensitive data to ensure no users are trying to access parts of the system or data they don’t have authorization for

 - Security awareness: Just as with any type of cybersecurity threats, the first step towards prevention is awareness of their existence, prevalence and best practices.
-Use engaging staff training and have solutions or IT service providers that allow you to have a full understanding of your sensitive data, their location on the system and user access
+Use engaging staff training and have solutions or IT service providers for law firms that allow you to have a full understanding of your sensitive data, their location on the system and user access

 - Multi-factor authentication: Another one for MFA — having users authenticate themselves further than with just a password with either an SMS code, security question or biometrics will add an additional layer of protection to all accounts on your network